 - National Policy Statement for Highly Productive Land

 The Resource Management Act 1991 (RMA) is the key legislation that sets out how we should manage our environment.
 The RMA is based on the principle of sustainable management which involves considering effects of activities on the environment now and into the future.
-It also ensures Te Tiriti O Waitangi partnerships are recognised as being important when managing our environment.
+It also ensures the importance of Te Tiriti O Waitangi partnerships when managing our environment.